Biniyamseid/EventMesh/README.md

 ## Project Description 📝

-The FastAPI Webhook Service is a robust and scalable solution designed to handle real-time email notification webhooks from Resend.
+The FastAPI Webhook Service is a robust and scalable solution designed to handle real-time email notification webhooks.
 Built with FastAPI, it leverages the asynchronous processing power of Celery and Redis to manage notifications efficiently, while storing each event as a unique row in ClickHouse.
 This service ensures high throughput and reliable storage for webhook payloads, making it an ideal choice for applications requiring real-time email event tracking and processing.

 ### Features